 Engage your kids at home with on-demand or live workout videos.
 Encourage them to watch first and jump in when their ready to try the moves.
 Bodyweight workouts are a great place to start, as is this 8-station family fitness circuit.

 Give your kids every opportunity to get outside and move in ways that feel good to them.
 As a plus, these are all super easy endeavors to work into your daily movement routine as a family.
 If your children show interest, look for a group or club where they can start to create a community around the activity they love.

-Help your kids learn the fundamentals of the sport at home.
+Help your kids learn the fundamentals of the sport at home or while at the club.
 Try these at-home basketball games to help them practice their skills and have fun with a little friendly competition.

 Hitting a ball back and forth at a local tennis court or at Life Time is a great way to be active together.
 It can also help younger kids practice coordination and gain confidence.